lelarry26/css-lab-flexbox-practice_v2/README.md

 He is known for being one of the pioneers of 20th-century abstract art, as he changed his artistic direction from figurative painting to an increasingly abstract style, until he reached a point where his artistic vocabulary was reduced to simple geometric elements.

-- open th efile `mondrian.html`
+- Open the file `mondrian.html`
-- recreate the mondrian painting shown in the screenshot below
+- Recreate the mondrian painting shown in the screenshot below

 <details>
 <summary>